Possessor/possessor/README.md

 `npm run watch`

+**Useful `/bin` tools**

-Whenever you update or install packages, or modify your database, ide-helper should be ran with this command:
+`bin/php/ide-helper` Whenever you update or install packages, or modify your database, ide-helper should be ran

-`composer ide-helper`
+`bin/php/phpstan` to run static analysis

 ### Helpful Tips